imranq/user_identity_mechinterp/SETUP.md

 ```

 ## Model notes
-- Default model is `google/gemma-3-4b-it` and may require Hugging Face access.
+- Default model for the experiments is `google/gemma-2-2b-it`.
-- For quick smoke tests, use `gpt2` with `--model_name gpt2`.
+- You will need Hugging Face access for Gemma.

-## RunPod setup (Gemma 3 4B-IT)
+## RunPod setup (Gemma-2-2B-IT)
-This follows the same flow as `ioi_replication/RUNPOD_INSTRUCTIONS.md`, adjusted for this experiment.
+This uses a single RTX 4090 and the PyTorch 2.1.0 image.

 ### Prerequisites
 - RunPod account with an API key.